hero media

 Feel the heat while admiring picturesque lake views.

-While the sauna is accessible year-round, winter offers a truly comforting time of year to enjoy it.
-Guests are encouraged to feel the full benefits by alternating between the cosy warmth of the sauna and the invigorating chill of the waters of Lake Sambell.
+While the sauna is accessible year-round, winter is the cosiest time of year to sweat it out.
+Guests are encouraged to feel the full benefits by alternating between the warmth of the sauna and the invigorating chill of Lake Sambell.

 The sauna is a 10-minute walk from Beechworth’s town centre, which is a three-hour drive from Melbourne.
-Renowned for its well-preserved historic buildings, vineyards and Victorian gold rush history, Beechworth is a charming town offering gourmet food, artisan markets and scenic walks.
-Other must-visit stops during your stay include Beechworth Bakery, Beechworth Gorge Walk circuit, the Old Beechworth Gaol and the Beechworth Honey Shop.
-Staying at the asylum-turned-upscale spa hotel The Benev should also be on the cards.
+Loved for its well-preserved historic buildings, vineyards and Victorian gold rush history, Beechworth is a charming town abundant with gourmet food, artisan markets and scenic walks.
+Must-visit stops during your stay include Beechworth Bakery, Beechworth Gorge Walk circuit, the Old Beechworth Gaol and the Beechworth Honey Shop.
+Staying at the asylum-turned-upscale spa hotel The Benev is another must for the itinerary.

 Stillwater Saunas, Beechworth